iankerr4444/medieval-book/Schedule.md

 Week 19.
 TEI

--Shane Hawkins/ Shamus comes in to talk about project -exercise taken from DLL, modified to add CHarter 2 Materials -get TEI visualized on Github as edition?
+-Shane Hawkins/ Shamus comes in to talk about project -exercise taken from DLL, modified to add Charter 2 Materials -get TEI visualized on Github as edition?
 -export from Transkribus and edit on Atom ...

+Week 20.
+How to ensure longevity/ accessibility

+-Librarian visit?

+Week 21 and 22.
+Free work/ Meeting with Professor

+Weeks 23 and 24.
+Student Presentations.

+Week 25.